bytemaster/invictus-FAQ/FAQ.md

 3. **Are Crypto-Equities secure?** Yes, extremely.
 For example, if a thief knew your bitcoin public address, it would take them billions of years with a supercomputer to compute your private key (that is, steal the bitcoins you held in that address).
 4. **But I heard that the Bitcoin exchange MtGox was hacked.
 Isn't that a bad sign?** Attackers exploited a security flaw at MtGox and stole thousands of bitcoins - but the Bitcoin protocol itself was never compromised.
 This is analogous to someone robbing an armored truck and running off with unmarked bills; compromising a single truck does not compromise the very concept of money.

-DAC
----
-1. **What is a DAC?** DAC stands for Distributed Autonomous Company.
-It is a software entity that, like a traditional company, earns money for its shareholders.
-Unlike a traditional company, it operates autonomously on a blockchain; it requires no board of directors or CEO to accomplish its goals.
-2. **Why "Decentralized?"** Decentralization is necessary to ensure that no malicious individual or group can control the DAC.
-Since the DAC operates simultaneously on thousands of computers across the world, an attacker would have to gain control of all the computers to gain control of the DAC.
-3. **Why "Autonomous?"** Autonomy is necessary to ensure that despite having no board of directors, the DAC functions properly on its own.
-Bitcoin is autonomous in this way: the Bitcoin Foundation could disappear tomorrow, but Bitcoin software would go on validating transactions as if nothing had changed.
-4. **Why "Company?"** A DAC earns money for its shareholders.
-This is the key factor that sets DACs apart from 1st-generation crypto-equities like Bitcoin.
-Bitcoin is Decentralized and Autonomous, but since it does not generate income for its shareholders, it is not a DAC.
-5. **How is a DAC different from a traditional company?** A traditional company is run by people; if you employ the company's services you must trust that the people who run the company will do what they say.
-A DAC requires no trust in people.
-6. **What can be done with a DAC?** This is the 100-billion-dollar question!
-The whole project of BitShares is to find the answer.
-At the moment, it is theorized that music distribution, publishing, gambling, DNS, voting, personal identity verification, and even insurance can all be accomplished with DACs.

 Read more: DAC.md